Martexiwell/torched-tacaw/examples/tutorial/tutorial.md

 2. instalation, where to find it on dardel
 3. github, file organization
 4. general architecture
-5. usage
+5. demo
+   - hBN planewave
-   - simple
+   - STEM
-   - cookbook
+   - postprocessing
 7. what it can do now
 8. possibility of extension (magnon tacaw)